mauno-j-ronkko/sharkC64/docs/language/expressions/expressions.md

 For such values, the program context defines the exact data type.

+### Identifiers
+Identifiers are referred by their name.
+For instance, in initialization body, `screen` refers to an identifier defined in the module.
+The identifier can be a constant or a variable.
+An identifier is always associated with its type, and the type information is used in evaluating an expression.

+An identifier in another module can be referred to by using its qualified name.
+For instance, `color.red` refers to an identifier called `red` that is defined in a module called `color`.
+Because identifiers are unique within a module, several modules can have identifiers with the same name.
+Then, qualified name is used to differentiate which identifier is in question.
+If no module qualification is given, an identifier refers always to the one defined in the current module.

 ### Operators
 The sharkC64 language supports all standard operators that are also supported by the processor.
 Supported operators are listed below.